golang-templates/seed/README.md

 This is a GitHub repository template for a Go application.
 You can use it:

-- to create a new repoisitory with automation and environment setup,
+- to create a new repository with automation and environment setup,
 - as reference when improving automation for an existing repository.

 It includes: